wesleycyu/Mango/README.md

 ![mango_img](https://d1pgqke3goo8l6.cloudfront.net/odsUXQOtTISiNhY9F78A_Screen%20Shot%202015-08-02%20at%208.46.38%20PM.png)
 ###See a live preview [here](http://mangomovieapp.herokuapp.com/)
 ###About
-- A Rotten Tomatoes clone that allows users can list & review movies.
+- A Rotten Tomatoes clone that allows users to list & review movies.
 - Images can be uploaded via the carrierwave gem.
 - Users with admin status can view, manage, and even impersonate users.